ezbc/ezbc.github.io/_posts/woodworking/2015-09-14-miter-saw-tables.md

 ## Construction

-During my time as a tech theatre assistant carpenter, we often needed to crosscut a large amount of construction lumber on the fly on stage.
+During my time as a tech theater assistant carpenter, we often needed to crosscut a large amount of construction lumber on the fly on stage.
 This activity warranted a rolling miter table.